CatalaLang/catala-book/src/2-1-basic-blocks.md

 ~~~admonish failure title="Why can't I test `IncomeTaxComputation` directly?" collapsible=true
 The reflex at this point is to execute the following command:
 ```text
-$ catala interpret tutorial.catala_en --scope=IncomeTaxComputation
+$ clerk run tutorial.catala_en --scope=IncomeTaxComputation
-┌[ERROR]─
+┌─[ERROR]─
 │
-│  This scope needs input arguments to be executed.
-But the Catala built-in interpreter does not have a way to retrieve input values from the command line, so it cannot execute this scope.
-│  Please create another scope that provides the input arguments to this one and execute it instead.
+│  Invalid scope for execution or testing: it defines input variables.
+If │  necessary, a wrapper scope with explicit inputs to this one can be defined.
 │
-├─➤ tutorial.catala_en
+├─➤ tutorial.catala_en:41.9-41.19:
 │    │
-│   │   input individual content Individual
+│ 41 │   input individual content Individual
 │    │         ‾‾‾‾‾‾‾‾‾‾
 └─
 ```

 As the error message says, trying to interpret directly `IncomeTaxComputation` is like